timvieira/blog/content/gumbel-advanced.md

 that the same algorithm can be used to perform *sampling without replacement* by sorting and taking the elements with the highest keys.
-This same modification is applicable to the Gumbel-max-trick because the keys have exactly the same ordering as ES.In practice we don't sort the key, but instead use a bounded priority queue.
+This same modification is applicable to the Gumbel-max-trick because the keys have exactly the same ordering as ES.
+In practice we don't sort the key, but instead use a bounded priority queue.

 **Closing**: To the best of my knowledge, the connection between the